grpc/grpc-web/IN-PROCESS-PROXY.md

 # HTTP port

 We expect that gRPC-Web requests are handled on a separate port.
 If the HTTP stack supports both HTTP/2 and HTTP/1.1, port sharing could be supported.
-However, since CORS is a mandatory feature for gRPC-Web proxies, porting sharing is optional for in-process proxies.
+However, since CORS is a mandatory feature for gRPC-Web proxies, port sharing is optional for in-process proxies.